The Flyers are poised to land a top-10 draft pick. Here are six center prospects they could target.

 Tier 2: Help is on the way

-Misa and Hagens seem the surest bets as top-line centers but they are not the only ones who have 1C potential.
-Caleb Desnoyers has some positive momentum and his two-way game will likely see him land somewhere in the top 10, while Anton Frondell, despite some injury concerns, is still in the top-5 conversation.
+Misa and Hagens seem the surest bets as top-line centers, but they are not the only ones who have 1C potential.
+Caleb Desnoyers has some positive momentum and his two-way game will likely see him land somewhere in the top 10, while Anton Frondell, despite some injury concerns, is still in the top-five conversation.
 Both players have a chance to hit their 1C ceilings if all goes right.

 » READ MORE: The Flyers have lost 11 of 12 games, but struggling now is likely the best thing for the team’s future